xpack-dev-tools/riscv-none-elf-gcc-xpack/README-RELEASE.md

 - download archive from [pre-releases](https://github.com/xpack-dev-tools/pre-releases/releases/tag/test);
 - unpack the archive in `Desktop` or in `Downloads`;
-- on macOS, remove the `com.apple.quarantine` attribute
+- on macOS it is necessarry to remove the `com.apple.quarantine` attribute of archive and possibly the expanded folder:

 ```sh
 xattr -dr com.apple.quarantine xpack-riscv-none-embed-gcc-*